 - capital cost of scheme

 - benefits of the scheme

 - synergy between schemes

-- timing of track and or signalling renewals on the route to be electrified
+- timing of track and/or signalling renewals on the route to be electrified

 - timing of gauge clearance works

-- requirement for, and suitability of, diesel rolling stock displaced by the scheme

-- desirability for steady workload for electrification teams.
+- requirement for, and suitability of, diesel rolling stock displaced by the scheme - desirability for steady workload for electrification teams.

-As mentioned in Chapter 1, the RUS outcome will help inform the Department for Transport (DfT) and Transport Scotland's High Level Output specifications.
+As mentioned in Chapter 1, the RUS outcome will help inform the DfT and TS's High Level Output specifications.

-This RUS takes into account relevant findings from a number of on-going workstreams: notably the DfT's Technical Strategy Advisory Group (TSAG) and the on-going technical and strategic thinking underlying the development of a new Intercity Express train have been recognised.
+This RUS takes into account relevant findings from a number of ongoing workstreams, notably the DfT's Technical Strategy Advisory Group (TSAG) and the ongoing technical and strategic thinking underlying the development of a new Intercity Express train.

-3 Baselining
+3. Baselining